kristinriebe/provenance-rave/README.md

 * Remove unnecessary parts

 * Connect with real data from the real RAVE database
-    - map the existing RAVE DB information to provenance descriptions (create views?)
+    - map the existing RAVE DB information to provenance descriptions (create database views?)
     - use functions for filling in missing information (e.g. for storageLocations constructed from base path and observation id)

 * Write implementation report, including nice overview on used classes (graphical), also see [readme-implementation-notes.txt](readme-implementation-notes.txt)